PNB fraud: ED says Nirav Modi's sister sends Rs 17.25 crore from UK to Indian govt account | Law-Order

 - India

-The ED on Thursday said fugitive businessman Nirav Modi's sister has ''remitted'' over Rs 17 crore from a UK bank account to that of the Indian government after she was allowed pardon from criminal proceedings in lieu of extending help in the investigation into the over Rs 13,000 crore PNB loan fraud case.
+The ED on Thursday said fugitive businessman Nirav Modi's sister has ''remitted'' over Rs 17 crore from a UK bank account to that of the Indian government following her turning approver in the over Rs 13,000 crore PNB loan fraud case.

-Purvi Modi alias Purvi Mehta (47) and her husband Maiank Mehta were made approvers -- granted 'tender of pardon' -- in the case by a Mumbai court in January on the condition of making full and true disclosure.
+Purvi Modi alias Purvi Mehta (47) and her husband Maiank Mehta were granted the 'tender of pardon' in the case by a special Mumbai PMLA court in January on the condition that they will make ''full and true disclosure'' and help the agency in the probe.

 Purvi and her husband are British citizens and have never joined the probe.